-- (3) Except for certain limited circumstances as set forth in the Incentive Plan (such as death or a Change in Control), all performance-based shares granted under the Incentive Plan vest at the end of a two year or three year performance period, and the amount vested and paid is based on the levels of achievement of performance goals established by the Compensation Committee.
-The two performance goals established for the January 1, 2021 through December 31, 2022 performance period are specific ranges of adjusted operating income growth and adjusted shareholders' equity growth, weighted 50% each.
+- (1) These amounts reflect the threshold, target and maximum number of performance-based share units granted on February 24, 2022 under The Gorman-Rupp Company 2015 Omnibus Incentive Plan (the "Incentive Plan").
+These shares vest on December 31, 2024 based upon the achievement of pre-determined financial performance goals for adjusted operating income growth and adjusted shareholders' equity growth over a two-year performance period ending December 31, 2023. - (2) Except for certain limited circumstances as set forth in the Incentive Plan (such as death or a Change in Control), all PSUs granted under the Incentive Plan vest at the end of a three-year period, and the amount vested and paid is based on the levels of achievement of performance goals established by the Compensation Committee.
+The two performance goals established for the January 1, 2022 through December 31, 2023 performance period are specific ranges of adjusted operating income growth and adjusted shareholders' equity growth, weighted 50% each.
 The range of future payouts is 0% to 150% for each performance goal, with the threshold payout occurring at 50%, the target payout occurring at 100% and the maximum payout occurring at 150%.
-Grantees under the Incentive Plan do not have any of the rights of a shareholder with respect to any shares granted, including the right to vote or receive dividends, until determination of the achievement of the performance goals and payment of the applicable shares in accordance with the Incentive Plan. - (4) On January 26, 2021, the Compensation committee approved unrestricted share awards to Mr. King, in connection to his promotion to President, to Mr. Kerr in connection with his promotion to Executive Vice President and to Ms. Burnell in connection with her promotion to Senior Vice President.
+Grantees under the Incentive Plan do not have any of the rights of a shareholder with respect to any shares underlying PSUs, including the right to vote or receive dividends, until determination of the achievement of the performance goals and payment of the applicable shares in accordance with the Incentive Plan. - (3) These amounts represent service-based restricted share units granted under the Incentive Plan.
+Except for certain limited circumstances as set forth in the Incentive Plan (such as death or a Change in Control), these RSUs vest pro rata annually over a 3 year vesting period based on the continued service of the grantee. - (4) Of the amounts in this column, 12,000 of the RSUs awarded to Mr. King were granted in connection with his promotion to Chief Executive Officer, and 3.000 of the RSUs awarded to Ms. Burnell were granted in connection with her promotion to Executive Vice President. - (5) The value of PSUs is calculated assuming achievement of the target level of performance based on the closing market value of the Company's Common Shares on the grant date in accordance with FASB ASC Topic 718.

-Outstanding Equity Awards at December 31, 2021
+Outstanding Equity Awards at December 31, 2022

-The following table sets forth information regarding the number and value of unvested performance-based shares outstanding on December 31, 2021 of the Company's named Executive Officers.
+The following table sets forth information regarding the number and value of performance-based share units and service-based restricted share units outstanding on December 31, 2022 of the Company's named Executive Officers.